 Hi-Fi Cluster CH:001

-Hi-Fi Cluster is the second series to be included as part of Viz Media’s Weekly Shonen Jump “Jump Start” initiative.
+Hi-Fi Cluster is the second series to be included as part of VIZ Media’s Weekly Shonen Jump “Jump Start” initiative.

-The series is set in Tokyo in 2045, and it’s in a world where people have ability labels that were developed ten years earlier.
+The series is set in Tokyo in 2045, and it’s in a world where people have ability labels that were developed 10 years earlier.
 Basically, people can download abilities as an app by wearing a label.
 But, as its explained, a person still has to possess the ability in order to use an ability label.
 The main character appears to be a young man named Peta Jugojo, who doesn’t even have the most basic of abilities and feels like an outcast because of it.

-Peta crashes into a man while he’s making a delivery, and after the two of them talk, the man asks if Peta know of a black market selling labels.
+Peta crashes into a man while he’s making a delivery, and after the two of them talk, the man asks if Peta knows of a black market selling labels.
 Before he can say anything, Peta is approached by some of the other boys from his high school, and it’s revealed that Peta is working instead of going to school.
 As the other boys start bullying Peta, the other guy steps in and helps him out.
 We also meet Nano, a girl that’s friends with Peta.

 We then see Peta being offered a job of delivering a supposedly rare first-generation label.
-He takes on the job and takes a look at the label out of curiosity; it’s labeled as “Hi-Fi” and it suddenly starts reacting on its own and it won’t come off of him.
+He takes on the job and takes a look at the label out of curiosity.
+It’s labeled as “Hi-Fi” and it suddenly starts reacting on its own and it won’t come off of him.

 Nano goes to see Peta. and she finds him collapsed on the ground.
-The guy he works for grabs Nano; the deal was if Peta ruined their merchandise, they get to mess up something precious of his.
+The guy he works for grabs Nano.
+The deal was if Peta ruined their merchandise, they get to mess up something precious of his.
 Before anything can happen, the guy Peta met earlier appears and saves the day.
 It turns out the guy is from the Metropolitan Police Department, Investigation Squad Six, Special Ability Labels Unit, and his name is Kosaku Kandera.
-We learn through dialogue that the Hi-Fi labels are very special and aren’t compatible with just anyone; the power is immense, because the base of its ability comes from the geniuses from the world’s past.
+We learn through dialogue that the Hi-Fi labels are very special and aren’t compatible with just anyone.
+The power is immense, because the base of its ability comes from the geniuses from the world’s past.
 It turns out that Kandera has a Hi-Fi label on his prosthetic hand.
 When the leader of the group tries to use Nano as a shield, Peta finds the inner strength to stand up to this guy and save her.
 After the fighting is over, Kandera discovers the Hi-Fi label on Peta’s palm.
 Right at the end of the chapter, Peta is placed under arrest by Kandera.

 As I read this chapter, I found it to be an interesting concept for a sci-fi manga.
 It seems to take the concept of labeling people and turning it into something more literal than the expression that’s commonly used.
 Right now, Peta finds himself under arrest for having the Hi-Fi label on him, because he’s accused of assisting in illegal label racketeering.
 However, I have a feeling that now that he has this label stuck on him, he’ll find himself becoming a member of the Investigation Squad Six, Special Ability Labels Unit.
 Of course, he’ll need to go through some training to learn how to utilize the label, but once he does, he’ll probably become an important member of the force.
 Overall, I have to say that I enjoyed the first chapter of Hi-Fi Cluster over the first chapter of last week’s “Jump Start” title, Judos.